elliskt/ProgrammingProject/readme.txt

    or complete trip
 	10. If you press report it will look show same as 6.
 	11. If you press confirm it will go back to locations page -> 3.

+FROM OPERATOR's VIEW
+1. Update the table then data will show in table
+2. Fixed the specify reported bike.
+3. Move the bike to the chosen location.
+4. If something changes from the dabase, the changes data will show in red for a sec in table.
+5. You can see the longitude and latitute from the using bike.
+6. You can see the rental start time from the using bike.
+6. You can see the the specify bike is using or not.

 From MANAGER's VIEW
 1. Select a type of data from the drop down menu